Fort Bend County COVID-19 Community Risk Level

 During an outbreak, the risk of exposure to SARS-CoV-2, the virus that causes COVID-19, may vary from very high to relatively lower risk.
 The level of risk depends in part on the environment, type of activity performed, and the potential for close contact (within 6 feet of another person) for a repeated or extended period.
 To help Residents determine appropriate precautions, Fort Bend County has adopted four color levels to characterize the different risk exposure levels, consisting of high, moderate low and new normal.

-Due to the rise in cases from the Omicron variant, we are now moving up from the yellow, “Low/Moderate” community risk category to the orange, “Moderate/Significant” community risk category.
-Let us continue getting Texas Tough and fight COVID-19 by wearing our masks, getting tested, continue getting vaccinated, and if you meet the requirements, taking the booster shot so we can protect ourselves and our loved ones.
+Due to the public’s diligence, we are now moving down from the yellow, “Low/Moderate” community risk category, to the green, “Minimal Community” risk category.
+Let us continue getting Texas Tough and fight COVID-19 by wearing our masks, getting tested, and continue getting vaccinated so we can protect ourselves and our loved ones.

 Local medical professionals compiled the enclosed guidance in pursuit of their lone goal of containment of COVID-19 in Fort Bend County.
 Please read the recommendations not as infringement upon personal liberty, but as acts of solidarity that will protect the livelihoods of your loved ones, neighbors, and the local health professionals who endeavor each day to care for us.
 By adhering to these suggestions, we can solidify the progress we have made thus far and hasten our return to the life that we love – one of safety, wellbeing, community, and camaraderie.

 Please find important guidance and vaccination information at https://www.fbchealth.org/

 Fort Bend County COVID-19 Health Guidance for the Public